foreverphoenix/the-phoenix-flavour/content/lotf/customisation/_index.md

 - Disable the **Radiant - Candles** mod which would make candles look weird without ENB.

 You can also re-enable ambient occlusion to replace ENB ambient occlusion.
 The effect comes with a performance impact as well as a noticable visual improvement:

+> Note that updating LOTF will reset the INI files to default.

 ![Enable SSE AO](/Pictures/lotf/customisation/enable-sse-ao.png)